Environmental Data

 The Iwatani Group has announced its goal of achieving carbon neutrality by FY2050, targeting as a milestone to be reached by FY2030 reductions of 50% in CO2 emissions compared to FY2019 levels by the Iwatani Group in Japan.*1

-• *3 Overseas Scope 1 and 2 figures are totaled for Iwatani’s overseas business sites and overseas consolidated subsidiaries.
+• *4 Overseas Scopes 1 and 2 figures are totaled for Iwatani Corporation’s overseas business sites and overseas consolidated subsidiaries.

 • Note : Underscored figures have been independently verified by SOCOTEC Certification Japan.